 Washer Fluid Reminder: This light reminds you to replenish your window washer fluid.

 Tire Pressure Warning Light: This light will inform you that one or more of your tires have pressure that’s too low or too high.
 Check your tire pressure at your next stop to ensure you don’t have complications later on your trip.

 If you see one of these lights on your dashboard and you can’t fix it easily at home, bring your vehicle to our service department to get it fixed!
 Our expert mechanics will give your vehicle a multi-point inspection to ensure that it’s performing as it should.
+Our team can also answer your service-related questions, like “what does an alternator do?” and “how long can I drive on a spare tire?”.
 You can also take advantage of our service specials to get your car the regular maintenance it needs to stay in good condition.
 Soon, you’ll be back on Dickinson and Billings roads for your weekend trips and afterschool activities.